UltimateNova1203/mgs2-pchd/README.md

 Ensure you have a backup in order to revert.

-Run the PowerShell script, or extract the ZIP somewhere comfortable and follow below steps.
+Extract the ZIP somewhere comfortable, similar to the below.

     .mgs2s                  # Game install path
     ├── bin                 # Game EXE and VFansss launcher